ydvelaitzky/GeoDistanceProj/README.md

 Hi
 GeoApiFW contains the project of API service
-GeoProj contaons the angular project
+GeoProj contains the angular project

+Good luck!